-The main risk faced by the business is the impact of the many challenges facing our primary customer, the NHS, and the political appetite to allow independent providers to offer NHS services.
+The main risk faced by the business is the impact of the many challenges facing our primary customer, the NHS, and the political appetite to allow independent providers to offer NHS services especially with a change in Government.
 These factors can have a direct impact on the number of referrals we receive for our elective surgery and CATS & Diagnostics businesses, and can vary dependant on the locality of the trading unit and the relationships we have with the local Integrated Care Boards ("ICB").
 The mitigation for this risk is to continually strive to deliver high levels of quality, safety and patient satisfaction.